DataDog/stratus-red-team/docs/comparison.md

 > Atomic Red Team™ is library of tests mapped to the MITRE ATT&CK® framework.
 Security teams can use Atomic Red Team to quickly, portably, and reproducibly test their environments.

 In 2021, Atomic Red Team added [support](https://redcanary.com/blog/art-cloud-containers/) for Cloud TTPs.
+In the summer 2022, Atomic Red Team also started [leveraging Stratus Red Team](https://github.com/search?q=repo%3Aredcanaryco%2Fatomic-red-team%20%22stratus%20red%20team%22&type=code) to execute some of its cloud attack techniques.

-At the [time of writing](https://github.com/redcanaryco/atomic-red-team/blob/7576aff377781ba3546c0835e48bffc980b4cbc8/atomics/Indexes/Indexes-Markdown/index.md), Atomic Red Team has only 4 TTPs for AWS:
+Atomic Red Team has very few cloud TTPs it implements itself.

-- AWS CloudTrail Changes
-- AWS - Create a group and add a user to that group
-- AWS - Create Access Key and Secret Key
-- AWS - Create a new IAM user

 While Atomic Red Team is an *awesome* tool for endpoint security, it wasn't built purposely for cloud environments.
 In particular, it doesn't handle the prerequisite infrastructure and configuration necessary to detonate TTPs, and leaves that to the user.
 For instance, [AWS - Create Access Key and Secret Key](https://github.com/redcanaryco/atomic-red-team/blob/7576aff377781ba3546c0835e48bffc980b4cbc8/atomics/T1098.001/T1098.001.md#atomic-test-3---aws---create-access-key-and-secret-key) requires you to create an IAM user prior to detonating the attack.
 Stratus Red Team packages this prerequisite logic, so you can detonate attack techniques without having to create any infrastructure or cloud configuration manually.